 Chief Executive Officer - CEO

-A native of Cork, Fiona studied European history, politics and languages at the University of Limerick and has lived and worked in France and Germany.
+A native of Cork, Fiona studied European history, politics and languages at the University of Limerick and has lived and worked in France, Germany and Finland.
 She spent time volunteering in India in 2005 and really values travel and living in another culture as a way to learn about the world and to foster understanding of each other.
 In her free time she enjoys yoga, reading and gardening.
-She lives in Cork city with her husband and young daughter.
+She lives in north county Cork with her husband and young daughter.

 Enterprise Development & Child Safeguarding

 Joanna has lived in several cities and since 2016 settled in the ‘Republic of Cork’, joining EIL in October 2018.
 Her background is in visual art, photography and fine art, and she has worked as an artist, art lecturer and entrepreneur for 14 years, which lead her to do an MBA at Trinity College Dublin.
 Being a trilingual with Danish, Polish and English she endeavours to continue her dedication to promote and enhance growth, sustainability and safeguarding both at work and the community she lives in.

 In her spare time she makes the most of the stunning countryside and any travel opportunities abroad, while she is an avid listener of eclectic music and loves reading, cycling and hiking.